FernLeafie/Ferns-Fancy-Inventory/README.md

 If you wish to contribute to the development of the pack yourself that would be much apprichiated.
 Pull requests can either choose to just put the files into under `development`, or integrate it directly into the version folders.
 Regardless, informing us about the changes and discussion around them in the discord [Fern's Forest](https://discord.gg/3bgQsPYwZb) would be much apprichiated.

 ## Credits
-the vanilla section of this mod comes from:
+The vanilla section of this mod comes from:

 Kiz's [OLED Advanced GUI]([https://www.planetminecraft.com/texture-pack/dark-advanced-gui/](https://www.planetminecraft.com/texture-pack/dark-advanced-gui/))